Alek Thomas Preview, Player Props: Diamondbacks vs. Astros

-On Friday, Alek Thomas (.324 slugging percentage in past 10 games, with zero home runs) and the Arizona Diamondbacks play the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 9:40 PM ET.
+Alek Thomas -- with a slugging percentage of .297 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks against the Houston Astros, with Justin Verlander on the hill, on September 30 at 8:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the White Sox.
+In his most recent game he had a hitless showing (0-for-4) against the Astros.

 Sportsbook Promo Codes